 2 C bean sprouts: adzuki, mung, garbanzo, etc or any combination (leave the skins on for color and fiber.)

-3 Tbsp broth
+3 Tbsp vegetable or chicken broth

 1/4 tsp cayenne pepper (optional)